grian32/gini/README.md

 # gini

-A small and quick INI parser(and stringifier) for Deno.
+A small and quick INI parser & stringifier for Deno.

-(also it has no deps :o)

 ## Support

-This implementation supports, sections(not nested), variables with values being strings, booleans, null or numbers.
+This implementation supports: non-nested sections & variables with values being strings, booleans, null or numbers.

 ## Example Code